-The national cost for an oil filter housing replacement in 2023 is between $279 and $830 with an average of $401
+The national cost for an oil filter housing replacement with CarAdvise in 2024 is between $279 and $830 with an average of $401.

 What is an oil filter housing and how does it work?